 - Click here for level 2– credit to SF Complete Coaching.

-The Yo-Yo intermittent recovery test is a popular test in sport to assess an athlete’s ability to repeatedly perform high intensity exercise, due to its specificity and practicality.
-There are two variations of the test; the yo-yo intermittent recovery test level 1 starts at a lower speed and the increase in speed is more moderate than the intermittent recovery test level 2.
+The Yo-Yo intermittent recovery test is a popular test in sport to assess an athlete’s ability to repeatedly perform high-intensity exercise, due to its specificity, practicality, and normative data to compare results to.

 - Haff & Triplett (2015) – Essentials of strength training and conditioning 4th edition.